How to Choose a Calm Color Palette for Your Website

 The Brand:

 Rise Poetry Collective is an online community and boutique shop for poets, writers, and literature lovers.
 It offers workshops, digital prints, and a small selection of hand-crafted poetry.
-Its feel is soft, nostalgic, and timeless - like a old book that draws you in and invites you to linger.
+Its feel is soft, nostalgic, and timeless - like a old book that draws you in, invites you to linger, and leaves you inspired.

 The Palette: (how it’s used and the mood it creates):

 This palette intentionally uses only two neutrals to show how a simple color scheme can create a distinct and memorable visual identity.
-A muted white backdrop (#F2F0EE) sets the tone, offering an inviting space that feels open and uncluttered.
-The deep charcoal (hex:2A2B25) is used for text, reminiscent of ink on a page.
+A muted white backdrop (hex: #F6F4F1) sets the tone, offering an inviting space that feels open and uncluttered.
+The deep charcoal (hex: #2A2B25) is used for text, reminiscent of ink on a page.
 Together, they create a mood that feels soft, open, and inviting - letting each word and image breathe.

-These 3 palettes show how simplicity and thoughtful color choices can beautifully support a brand’s unique personality - creating a warm, inviting space that allows your visitors to connect with who you are.
+These 3 palette ideas show how simplicity and thoughtful color choices can beautifully support a brand’s unique personality - creating a warm, soothing, inviting space that allows your visitors to connect with who you are.

 Now let’s explore how you can choose a calm, minimal palette that represents your distinct brand.